1738 was a momentous year for the English picnic.

 - Children (optional)

 Oh yes, and talcum powder!
 Apparently if you sprinkle it around your picnic blanket it’ll keep the ants at bay.
-I’ve not tried that it has to be said – forget sand in your sandwiches – there’s nothing worse than talc in your tortillas!
+I’ve not given that a try yet it has to be said – forget sand in your sandwiches, there’s nothing worse than talc in your tortillas!

 Of course, what food you take is an entirely personal taste.
 You can’t go wrong with sandwiches, scotch eggs, pasties, crisps, carrots, biscuits and fruit when you’ve got your kids in tow.
 But why not push the boat out with a Middle Eastern influence with hummus, tabbouleh, pitta bread, figs and goats cheese or a touch of the Mediterranean with cured meats, cheeses, olives, tapas, roasted vegetables.

 But, really, you can’t beat cheese and crisp sandwiches 🙂